 Met Police officers served with misconduct notices over child strip-search

-The IOPC began investigating this matter in May 2022 amid a number of referrals it received following the Child Q scandal.
+Exclusive: The IOPC began investigating this case May 2022 amid a number of referrals following the strip search of Child Q

-Four police officers are being investigated by the Independent Office for Police Conduct (IOPC) over the strip-search of another child.
+Four Metropolitan Police officers are being investigated by the Independent Office for Police Conduct (IOPC) over the strip-search of a mixed-race child.

 The IOPC began investigating the matter in May 2022 amid a number of referrals it received following the Child Q scandal.